 Raising the profile of osteopathic medicine at the state level

-The AOA supports the osteopathic profession by monitoring and advocating on state-level legislation, regulations and licensure issues.
+The AOA supports the osteopathic profession by advocating on behalf of DOs and their patients on state-level legislation and regulatory issues.

 Partnering with state and specialty affiliate organizations, the AOA tracks legislative issues, compiles research data, develops issue briefs and engages state policymakers in support of the osteopathic medical profession.
 Key areas of focus include scope of practice, osteopathic recognition and equivalency, pain management, funding to increase care in rural and underserved areas, and medical liability reform.
 Read further for information on our latest efforts and advocacy wins.